The Best Road Trips in Australia

 - You can do most of these drives in 2WD or (preferably) AWD vehicles.
-We’ve used almost every car rental company in Australia but we like Budget best.
-Cars can be booked on www.budget.com.au and you can arrange to drop off at a different location to where you picked up.
+We’ve used almost every car rental company in Australia, from Budget and Avis to no-name budget rental companies.
+Budget is one of the biggest and one of the best value, cars can be booked online, and you can arrange to drop the vehicle off at a different location to where you picked it up.

 - The route you need a 4WD for on this list is the Alice Springs to Uluru one and while you can also rent a sturdy vehicle from the main rental companies, you might want to consider a fully equipped 4WD campervan from a company such as Britz or Maui if you’re planning on going off-road and camping out.

 - Most major car rental companies also loan out Global Positioning Sensor (GPS) units with their vehicles.
 It’s worth renting one.

 - Don’t be too spontaneous.
 These are trips that you really need to plan out, calculating how many kilometres you’ll need to drive each day, deciding in advance what you’re willing to do, figuring out how much fuel you’ll need (always have a full spare jerry can of fuel), and booking accommodation in advance.

 - Be aware that it’s not uncommon to have to drive up to 700 kms a day on these sorts of trips.
 Australians are used to driving long distances but Europeans and Asians from smaller countries are not and will need to plan well.

 - Always start out at sunrise, take a thermos of coffee, plenty of water, lots of snacks and sandwiches, interesting music or podcasts to keep you engaged and alert, and make lots of stops to stretch your legs and nap if you need to.

 - Driving before sunrise and after sunset is dangerous in the outback, so plan your day so that you have stopped driving by the time the sun goes down.